 Travel nursing is a rewarding job in which you can grow your nursing career in a short amount of time.
 Hospitals look for travel nurses for support during the specific seasons due to having a short staff.
 In addition, a hospital can use a travel nurse to fill a hard to find need.
-Being a travel nurse comes with a lot of benefits such as an increase in pay and flexibility in your schedule.
+Being a traveling registered nurse comes with a lot of benefits such as an increase in pay and flexibility in your schedule.
 Interested?
-Here are 5 requirements to become a travel nurse.
+Here are 5 travel nurse requirements.

-Requirements To Become A Travel Nurse: Exams and Licensing
+Requirements To Becoming A Travel Nurse: Exams and Licensing

-Most facilities and travel nursing agencies require a certain level of experience to become a travel nurse.
-Years of experience can range but you will need at least one year experience as a RN before becoming a travel nurse.
-The good news is nurses are in high demand so getting the necessary time of experience should be easy to obtain.
+Most facilities and travel nursing agencies require a certain level of hands-on experience to become a travel nurse.
+Years of experience can range but you will need at least one year experience as an RN before becoming a travel nurse.
+The good news is staff nurses are in high demand so getting the necessary time of experience should be easy to obtain.

 Requirements To Become A Travel Nurse: Select Your Travel Nurse Agency

-Once you have decided on becoming a travel nurse, you’re ready to find a travel nurse agency.
+Once you have decided on becoming a travel nurse, you’re ready to find a travel nurse staffing agency.
 It is important to do your research and select the right travel nurse agency.
-Ask other travelers for their opinion, review their online ratings, see if they have assignments that interests you, and review their benefits offered.
+Ask other travelers for their opinion, review their online ratings, see if they have nursing assignments that interest you, and review their benefits offered.

 Requirements To Become A Travel Nurse: Keep Up With Your C.E.U.s

 Being a travel nurse is very appealing.
-It comes with many and career growth.
-Get started in this rewarding and lucrative career today.
+It comes with many benefits and is an opportunity for career growth for a variety of different nursing specialties.
+Get started in this rewarding and lucrative career today by signing up for our travel nursing program.

 Here is an infographic that outlines these tips plus a few more.
 Enjoy.